rwilcox/ansible_cloudformation_integration_treatise/README.md

 Use `ansible-playbook` to run the appropriate command.
 The Ansible ties together the Cloudformation template, stack name, region so you have a single, short command to run.

-## "As a user I want to easily migrate from the `aws cloudformation` command to this module (and back again, if required)
+## "As a user I want to easily migrate from the `aws cloudformation` command to this module (and back again, if required)"

 I show how to use the [Cloudformation External Parameter JSON files](https://github.com/aws/aws-cli/issues/2275) to provide values to the Cloudformation template.